Rufus McIntire: Career

 Rufus McIntire was admitted to the York County Bar Association in 1812, but when the war with Great Britain intervened, he was commissioned as a captain of a United States Army artillery company (3rd Regiment) during the War of 1812.
 McIntire's troops were deployed in northern New York State and Canada and were engaged in significant battles at Sackets Harbor, Crysler's Farm and Fort Oswego.

 He was a voting member in the Brunswick Convention of 1816.
 In 1820, the year Maine acquired statehood, he was elected to the Maine House of Representatives.
 In early 1827, he and ex-governor William King were named Maine's members of the commission to establish the boundary with New Hampshire.
 Later that year, he was elected a United States congressman to replace the deceased William Burleigh in the Twentieth United States Congress.
 He served thereafter in the Twenty-first, Twenty-second, and Twenty-third U.S. Congresses from September 10, 1827, through 1835.

 In 1837, McIntire was a candidate for the Democratic party's nomination for governor; but at the state convention, he finished second to Gorham Parks by a vote of 137 to 167.

 McIntire served as the State Land Agent in 1839 and 1840.
 Because the boundary between Maine and New Brunswick remained unsettled, he was sent with a posse of militiamen into the disputed Aroostook territory to combat the intrusion of Canadian lumbering operations.
 On the night of February 12, 1839, McIntire's cabin was surrounded by armed Canadians, who took him prisoner and transported him to jail in Fredericton.
 The incident led to the activation of large militia forces in both Maine and New Brunswick in the affair which became known as the Aroostook War.

 McIntire was appointed as United States Marshal for Maine in January 1849 by Democratic President James K. Polk; but shortly after the Whig Zachary Taylor was inaugurated in March of that year, McIntire was removed from the office.
 He was later appointed Surveyor of Customs in Portland, Maine by President Franklin Pierce, in which position he served from 1853 through 1857.

-Rufus McIntire died at the age of 82 in Parsonsfield, Maine on April 28, 1866, and is buried in Town House Cemetery.
+Rufus McIntire died at the age of 82 in Parsonsfield, Maine on April 28, 1866.